yewstack/yew/website/versioned_docs/version-0.20/advanced-topics/server-side-rendering.md

 component is no longer suspended before serializing it into the string buffer.

-During the hydration process, elements within a `&lt;Suspense /&gt;` component remains dehydrated until all of its child components are no longer suspended.
+During the hydration process, elements within a `<Suspense />` component remains dehydrated until all of its child components are no longer suspended.